-Harbor College provides the following information regarding risk reduction:
+Los Angeles Harbor College provides the following information regarding risk reduction:

-Harbor College's prevention and awareness campaign for risk reduction and dating violence awareness includes a program in February each year: A Valentine's Day lecture/discussion/workshop entitled Romance 101: Healthy Love vs Toxic Love - Early Warning Signs, Red Flags & Tips for Dating Risk Reduction.
+Harbor College's prevention and awareness campaign for risk reduction and dating violence awareness includes a program in February each year: A lecture/discussion/workshop entitled Romance 101: Healthy Love vs Toxic Love - Early Warning Signs, Red Flags & Tips for Dating Risk Reduction.
 We provided information to students on how to recognize worrisome behaviors in potential dating partners.
 We discuss what early obsession with a relationship looks like and talked about the unusual intensity some individuals bring early to a relationship which may signal someone who can become abusive or violent later.
 We review signs like jealousy, possessiveness, domination/submission, power plays for control, blaming, manipulation and pressure around sex due to fear, insecurity and need for immediate gratification.
 We include information designed to decrease perpetration and bystander inaction; increase empowerment for victims in order to promote safety, and help individuals and communities address conditions that facilitate violence.
 This program is open to all current students and employees for FLEX credit.

-Harbor College provides the following ongoing prevention and awareness campaigns for all current students and employees:
+Los Angeles Harbor College provides the following ongoing prevention and awareness campaigns for all current students and employees:

-Dating Violence - Workshop on Healthy Love vs Toxic Love & Tips to avoid dangerous situations while dating.
-(See above description of Workshop- 2/11/21)

-- Domestic Violence Clothesline Project Wednesday 4/21/21; Interactive workshop- teeshirts and handkerchief's and paint available to describe various forms of domestic violence with literature provide describing each, instructions about obtaining restraining orders and finding shelter safely. - Breaking the Cycle Workshop 4/28/21.
-A description of the cycle of domestic violence with discussion of different forms and literature provided describing different forms, instructions about obtaining restraining orders and finding shelter safely. - Sexual Assault & Stalking- April 29, 2021; Denim Day Showing Films with Discussion and Q & A: - Searching for Angela Shelton, The Documentary That Breaks the Silence.
-An uplifting and multiple award-winning documentary, Searching for Angela Shelton, filmmaker Angela Shelton drives around the United States surveying other Angela Sheltons.
-She discovers that 70% of the Angela Sheltons she speaks to are survivors of rape, childhood sexual abuse and/or domestic violence. - The Hunting Ground An expose of stalking & sexual assault on U.S. college campuses, their institutional cover-ups and the devastating toll they take on students and their families.
-Weaving together verite footage and first person testimonies, the film follows the lives of several undergraduate assault survivors as they attempt to pursue - despite incredible push back, harassment and traumatic aftermath - both their education and justice.
+- Dating Violence Workshop on Healthy Love vs Toxic Love & Tips to avoid dangerous situations while dating.
+(See above description of Workshop-) - Domestic Violence Clothesline Project Interactive workshop- t-shirts and handkerchief's and paint available to describe various forms of domestic violence with literature provide describing each, instructions about obtaining restraining orders and finding shelter safely. - Breaking the Cycle Workshop A description of the cycle of domestic violence with discussion of different forms and literature provided describing different forms, instructions about obtaining restraining orders and finding shelter safely. - Sexual Assault & Stalking- Denim Day Showing Films with Discussion and Q & A: o Searching for Angela Shelton, The Documentary That Breaks the Silence.
+An uplifting and multiple award-winning documentary, - o Searching for Angela Shelton, filmmaker Angela Shelton drives around the United States surveying other Angela Sheltons.
+She discovers that 70% of the Angela Sheltons she speaks to are survivors of rape, childhood sexual abuse and/or domestic violence. - o The Hunting Ground An expose of stalking & sexual assault on U.S. college campuses, their institutional cover-ups and the devastating toll they take on students and their families.
+Weaving together verité footage and first person testimonies, the film follows the lives of several undergraduate assault survivors as they attempt to pursue despite incredible push back, harassment and traumatic aftermath both their education and justice.

-Please visit the Life Skills Center website for our upcoming complete spring 2020 Workshop Schedule for descriptions of these events, programs, and campaigns for prevention and awareness of all these important issues.
+Please visit the Life Skills Center website for our upcoming complete workshop schedule for descriptions of these events, programs, and campaigns for prevention and awareness of all these important issues.